rohantib/Bob/README.md

 # Bob
-A nice little bot that spams people you don't like.
+A nice little bot that spams people you don't like :wink:

 Now fully functional with a very primitive terminal interface!
 Upgrades to the terminal interface will be coming soon, as it is quite irritating to use currently.
 I do not think I will be making a graphical interface for Bob, though.
 Sorry!